holidaypunk/holidaypunk/README.md

 ## 👋 About Me

-I am a Post Graduate student in Information Technology at IIEST, with a keen research interest in Cyber Security, particularly Coverless Steganography (with multiple papers published in this area).
+I am a Post Graduate student in Information Technology at IIEST, with a keen research interest in Cyber Security, 2 years of experience in Coverless Steganography with multiple papers.
 My current focus areas include Blockchain, Network Security, and general Cybersecurity.

 ### 🧑‍💻 Technical Skills
 - **Programming:** Python (primary language, experienced with multiple libraries)